How to grow gladioli

 Gladioli originate from hot, dry climates, in South Africa or Mediterranean countries.
 So they require good drainage and plenty of sun.
 For best results grow in moist, but well-drained soil, in full sun.

-How to plant gladioli bulbs
+When to plant gladioli bulbs

 How to care for gladioli